FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 ## Background

-Maturity model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s are not new.
+Maturity model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s are not new.
 There are in fact training programs specifically designed for this such as the
 **Capability Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  Integration (CMMI)** {footcite}`cmmi`.
-These model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s originate from engineering and manufacturing fields, in particular the military and aerospace industries, as means to rate the reliability and degree of development of a particular technology, skill or process, in other words, a capability.
+These model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s originate from engineering and manufacturing fields, in particular the military and aerospace industries, as means to rate the reliability and degree of development of a particular technology, skill or process, in other words, a capability.
 Notions such as **Technical Readiness Levels**  or TRLs define a scale of 9 levels to rate a process from basic idea to production grade technology.

 With the digitization of society (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=society)  and the pervasiveness of digital technology, the life sciences, as other fields, are wrestling with the challenges of data management as defined in  the *Fourth paradigm: Data-intensive Scientific Discovery* {footcite}`hey2009`.
 Organizations need to decide how to allocate resources to increase the impact of digital artefacts as they are created.